April 26, 2013 By Leanne Vogel November 30, 2018

 Sugar is an essential component of most desserts, including raw ones.
 It’s always controversial and, let’s face it, it’s also delicious!
 Luckily, we have a wealth of unrefined sweetener options at our fingertips nowadays, and I like to make good use of many of them in my raw food desserts.

-■ Coconut nectar: My #1 liquid sweetener of choice these days is the ambrosial amber syrup known as coconut nectar.
+Coconut nectar: My #1 liquid sweetener of choice these days is the ambrosial amber syrup known as coconut nectar.
 Not only is it utterly scrumptious, it’s also low on the glycemic index and chock-full of amino acids, essential minerals, and B vitamins.
-I consider it the ideal liquid sweetener, but agave nectar is always a suitable substitute.
+I consider it the ideal liquid sweetener.

-■ Coconut palm sugar: Whether you call it coconut sugar, palm sugar, coconut crystals, or jaggery, this is one fantastic granulated sweetener.
-Coconut palm sugar is my very favorite granulated sweetener, with its low glycemic index, high mineral and B-vitamin content, and marvelous flavor (like brown sugar with a caramel edge—divine!).
+Coconut coconut sugar: Whether you call it coconut sugar, coconut sugar, coconut crystals, or jaggery, this is one fantastic granulated sweetener.
+Coconut coconut sugar is my very favorite granulated sweetener, with its low glycemic index, high mineral and B-vitamin content, and marvelous flavor (like brown sugar with a caramel edge—divine!).
 You can always substitute Sucanat or date sugar if you prefer.

 Summer Fruit Pizza photo © Amber Shea Crawley